matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 ---
 layout: default
-title: Sustaining Your Media Art
+title: Sustaining Media Art
 published: true
 ---

 <span class="flow-text">
 Since the start of this project in 2005, media arts have predominantly shifted to the digital realm.
-Digital collections, and legacy works that have been digitized, require appropriate storage.
+Digital collections and legacy works that have been digitized require appropriate storage.
 These pages focus on the challenge of creating storage systems for our digital art collections and moving digital collections into these systems.
 </span>

 ![](img/Mengbo.jpg)

-Our aim is to provide information that is useful to those who are caring for their own collection of video artworks outside an institution, as well as small, medium and large organisations.
+Our aim is to provide information that is useful to those who are caring for their own collection of video artworks outside an institution, as well as small, medium and large organizations.
 Throughout these pages key principles are highlighted and approaches are suggested depending on the size of your collection and your available resources, namely skills, budget and infrastructure.
-For each section we invite you to fill in a survey, this will act as a tool to help you to outline the needs of your collection.
+For each section we invite you to fill in a survey, which will act as a tool to help you to outline the needs of your collection.
 The results will form the basis for an overall preservation system design.

 <section id="Core-Principles" class="section scrollspy" markdown="1">
 <div class="row">